- Find a Trail

 - Get Involved

-The Southwick Rail Trail is now complete from the Massachusetts–Connecticut state line, where it continues south as the Farmington Canal Heritage Trail.
-On the north end, the trail extends to the Westfield town line and connects to the Columbia Greenway Rail Trail.
+The Southwick Rail Trail extends from the Massachusetts–Connecticut state line north to the Westfield town line and connects to the Columbia Greenway Rail Trail.
 Along the way, it travels through swamps and farmland, and passes several golf courses.

 There is good parking at Congamond Road and plans to improve parking in the future.